 Some young people can be identified as having particular emotional and behavioural problems, which result in them needing more than average time, effort and skill from their foster carer to manage the challenges they present.
-A foster carer with the appropriate behaviour management skills and who cares for a child or young person who meets the criteria, may be approved to become a Project foster carer as part of the service's fee paid scheme.
+A foster carer with the appropriate behaviour management skills and who cares for a child or young person who meets the criteria, may be approved to be part of the service's fee paid scheme.